Be curious, adapt and collaborate — our future depends on it.

-An education based on a balanced intellect — a mix of social and natural sciences, history, philosophy, the arts and math — and layered skill set is imperative for a rapidly transforming job market.
+An education based on a balanced intellect — a mix of social and natural sciences, history, philosophy, the arts and math — and a layered skill set is imperative to a rapidly transforming job market.

 Data from 2019 show the promise of liberal arts graduates under these circumstances.
 According to “Robot-ready: Human + Skills for the Future of Work” — a report that included an examination of more than 100 million social and professional profiles and resumes — “liberal arts programs are supplying the very competencies employers are demanding.”

 - Leadership, research, communications, writing and problem-solving skills are among the most in-demand, according to more than 36 million job postings in 2018.

 - Liberal arts graduates currently make up a larger percentage of the tech workforce than technical graduates.
 LinkedIn data estimates that from 2010-13, the growth of liberal arts majors entering the technology industry from college outpaced computer science and engineering majors by 10 percent.
 Nearly 40 percent of all recent liberal arts graduates in tech worked at internet or software companies.

 - Liberal arts graduates have more career mobility compared to others.
 “Across every career field, liberal arts majors are more likely to change professions than other majors, except for in office and administration jobs,” which indicates their education can be applied to multiple careers.
 In information technology, 61 percent of new graduates work in either software development and IT networks and systems and remain in those fields.

 “There are those who believe that the ‘hard’ skills of science, technology, engineering and math are most critical to the future, and those who believe the uniquely ‘human’ skills of the liberal arts are the ones that will endure in the face of automation,” the report states.
 “We say, ‘both, and’: it is the integration of human and technical skills that will provide the preparation for the future of work.”